made-ml-in-prod-2022/traptrip/README.md

 ------------
     ├── LICENSE
     ├── README.md                   <- The top-level README for developers using this project.
-    ├── data
-    │   ├── processed               <- The final, canonical data sets for modeling.
+    ├── data                        <- The data sets for modeling.
-    │   └── raw                     <- The original, immutable data dump.
-    │
     ├── notebooks                   <- Jupyter notebooks
-    │
     ├── requirements.txt            <- The requirements file for reproducing the analysis environment, e.g.
     │                                   generated with `pip freeze > requirements.txt`
+    ├── requirements-dev.txt        <- The requirements with packages for development & testing
     │
     ├── ml_project                  <- Source code for use in this project.
     │   ├── conf                    <- Configuration files